georgeerol/IotAwsSpark/README.md

-# Urban Mobility Data Processing and Simulation
+# Driving Smart: Enhancing Urban Mobility with Kafka, Apache Spark, and AWS

 ### Background of the Project